ckan/ckan/doc/solr-setup.rst

 latest schema.xml file in the CKAN source.
 That way, CKAN instances that use an older version of the schema can still point to the core that uses it, while more recent versions can point to the latest one.
-When old versions of CKAN are updated, they only need to change their :ref:`solr-url` setting to point to the suitable Solr core.
+When old versions of CKAN are updated, they only need to change their :ref:`solr_url` setting to point to the suitable Solr core.